DashboardCode/BsMultiSelect/README.md

 # DashboardCode Multiselect plugin for Bootstrap 4
 *https://dashboardcode.github.io/BsMultiSelect/*

-There are many of such plugins but this is small since reuses maximum of bootrap 4 styles and code.
+There are many of such plugins but this is small since reuses maximum of bootrap 4 styles and code (BsMultiSelect size is 15KB+2KB js+css minified).

+You can copy [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your SASS project and I hope it should be enough to adopt plugin to your bootstrap theme (it utilize bootstrap variables).

 It also follows Bootstrap 4 conventions and use the same instruments (babel, rollup) so pretend to be a modern plugin `boilerplate`.

 # Architecture
 Instead of using BS4 Dropdown component (it is not possible because BS Dropdown requires presence of `toggle-buttons` https://github.com/twbs/bootstrap/issues/26420) the plugin uses popper.js directly.